iddilabsLU/SupplierRegister/context/VALIDATION.md

 - `pendingFields = ["serviceProvider.name"]`
 - When completeness checker runs, it **skips** this field
 - User can save supplier without completing this field

+**Note on Sub-Outsourcing:**
+- The `hasSubOutsourcing` toggle is always checked first (must be true/false)
+- If toggle = true, then subcontractor array is checked
+- If toggle = false, subcontractor validation is skipped
+- This two-step validation allows proper pending field handling

 ---